yhagio/tutorialedge.net/content/golang/building-a-cli-in-go.md

 The overall aim of this particular tutorial is to give you an idea as to how you can build your own CLIs that could do a wide variety of other things such as network monitoring, image manipulation and so on.

-> The full code for this tutorial can be found here: [TutorialEdge/Go/go-cli-tutorial](https://github.com/TutorialEdge/Go/tree/master/go-cli-tutorial)
+> **Note -** The full code for this tutorial can be found here: [TutorialEdge/Go/go-cli-tutorial](https://github.com/TutorialEdge/Go/tree/master/go-cli-tutorial)

 # Popular Projects